 The Elms Medical Practice is always looking for ways to improve the services it offers to patients and to do this effectively the Practice needs to know what you think about the services you receive.
 If you have a complaint about the service you receive from any member of staff working in the Practice, please let us know.
 The Practice operates a Complaints Procedure as part of the NHS system for dealing with complaints.
 Our system meets national criteria.
-Please click on the link below to our Practice Leaflet which gives more information on Compliments, Complaints & Comments:
+Your complaint will be acknowledged within three working days and a response to your complaint will be within 25 working days.

 For the safety and benefit of patients and staff alike, we operate a zero tolerance policy towards abusive, aggressive and violent behaviour.
 In such cases a patient may be asked to leave the premises without being treated.
 Where there is violent behaviour from either a patient, or someone accompanying them, it is our policy to call the police.

 In some circumstances, when behaviour is consistently unacceptable we may find it necessary to remove patients from our practice list.